cesarsotovalero/cesarsotovalero.github.io/_posts/2019-02-14-the-practice-of-teaching.md

 ---
 layout: post
-title: The practice of teaching
+title: The Practice of Teaching
-subtitle: The ultimate skill to learn
+subtitle: The Ultimate Skill to Learn
 published: true
 tags: soft-skills
 description: I share preparation tips when teaching how the Quicksort algorithm works using a blackboard and chalk.